graphcore/examples/applications/popart/deep_voice/README.md

 1. Prepare the environment.

-    Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh` scripts for poplar, gc_drivers (if running on hardware) and popart.
+    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to source the `enable.sh` scripts for poplar and popart.

 2. Setup a virtual environment